-- Use the job advert/description (if available) to identify what the employer is looking for and give specific examples to demonstrate your relevant skills and experience. - Focus on your achievements.
-Include relevant tasks rather than giving a detailed job description, e.g. 'Updated window and shop floor displays to promote seasonal stock.'
+- Use the job advert/description (if available) to identify what the employer is looking for and give specific examples to demonstrate your relevant skills and experience. - Focus on your achievements, rather than giving a detailed job description, e.g. 'Dealt with demanding customers when the shop was very busy, remaining calm under pressure.'